W-David-Porter/acim/src/workbook/part-i/10-my-thoughts-do-not-mean-anything/index.md

 3. This aspect of the correction process began with the idea that the thoughts of which you are aware are meaningless, outside rather than within; and then stressed their past rather than their present status.
 ²Now we are emphasising that the presence of these ‘thoughts’ means that you are not thinking.
 ³This is merely another way of repeating our earlier statement that your mind is really a blank.
-⁴To recognise this is to recognise nothingness when you think you see it.
+⁴To recognize this is to recognize nothingness when you think you see it.
 ⁵As such, it is the prerequisite for vision.

 ::: details Annotations